Comprehensive Car Insurance

 • Fire: Covers repair and replacement if your car catches fire on its own or if it gets damaged by wildfires, house fires, etc.

-• Severe weather: In case of hail, tornadoes, hurricanes, and other natural disasters.
+• Severe weather: Covers repairs due to damage by hail, tornadoes, hurricanes, and other natural disasters.

 • Animal accidents: Covers repair and replacement if you hit a large animal like a deer.

-• Riot: Covers damages to your vehicle caused by riots.
+• Riot: Covers damage to your vehicle caused by riots.

-• Glass breakage: Covers repairs to your windshield and windows in case of damage.
+• Glass breakage: Covers repairs and replacement to your windshield and windows.

 An independent insurance agent can further explain the many protections offered by comprehensive car insurance.